refaktor/rye-website/content/meet_rye/basics/doing_blocks.md

 (print '(+ 11 22))
 ; prints: (+ 11 22)     -- we had to quote it so it doesn't evaluate the list
 ```

 When we give Lisp a block it evaluates it and prints the result.
-If we want to print the block we need to quote it.
+If we want to print the block, we need to quote it.
 Lisp **evaluates by default**.

 ## REBOL and Rye